sipb/homeworld/docs/build.md

     $ export HOMEWORLD_APT_BRANCH=<username>/<branch>

 Generate a new key to sign the repository with.
 Using a regular long-lived key here is discouraged.
-You will need to use gpg2, since reprepro uses gpgme.

-    $ gpg2 --full-gen-key
+    $ gpg --full-gen-key

-Do `gpg2 --list-keys --keyid-format long` to find the ID of the key you have just generated.
+Do `gpg --list-keys --keyid-format long` to find the ID of the key you have just generated.
 Add an entry to `signing-keys`:

     $ echo "${HOMEWORLD_APT_BRANCH} <key-id>" >> building/setup-apt-branch/signing-keys

+If you would like to upload your binaries to your personal apt repository, you will need to copy your key into gpg2, since reprepro uses gpgme:

+    $ gpg --export <key-id> | gpg2 --import

-Import the default apt repository signing key:
+To base your build on the official Homeworld branch, import its signing key:

     $ gpg2 --import building/upload-debs/default-repo-signing-key.gpg